lgtm-migrator/cloud-security-xsuaa-integration/samples/java-security-x509/provider-x509/README.md

 cf create-service provider-service-x509 reuse-plan provider-service-x509-instance
 ```

-More information about registering service in Service manager can be found [here](https://wiki.wdf.sap.corp/wiki/display/PFS/How+to+register+a+subaccount-scoped+service+broker)
+More information about registering service in Service Manager can be found [here](https://wiki.wdf.sap.corp/wiki/display/PFS/How+to+register+a+subaccount-scoped+service+broker)

 Proceed with consumer application setup by following steps in the [consumer-x509 readme](../consumer-x509/README.md)